SFS2X Docs / DevelopmentBasics / room-architecture

 » Room types

-Among the new features introduced in SFS2X we have the ability to rename, resize and lock/unlock each Room dynamically at runtime.
-Additionally we can now select which events the Room will send to the clients and precisely control the Room life-cycle.
+Among the Room features in SFS2X we have the ability to rename, resize and lock/unlock each Room dynamically at runtime.
+Additionally we can select which events the Room will send to the clients and precisely control the Room life-cycle.

 » Game Rooms